ome/omero-guide-trackmate/docs/trackmate_scripting.rst

 #.
 Click Run.

 #.
 Go back to OMERO.web to visualize the tracks.
+Double-click on the image in OMERO.web to open it in OMERO.iviewer.

 #.
 Click on the ROI tab and observe that you now have ROIs under which there are Shapes.
 Each ROI is a collection of shapes.
 The ROI corresponds to a track in Trackmate.
 There is always one polyline shape in each ROI which represents the track.
 The other, elliptical shapes in the same ROI represent the tracked spots.